deepsnow6/SVG-Logo-Maker/README.md

 ## Description

 SVG Logo Maker is a command-line application that allows you to generate simple logos for your projects.
 It generates SVG files based on user input for text, text color, shape, and shape color.
-With this tool, you can quickly create logos without the need for a graphic designer.
+This tool allows you to quickly create logos without the need for a graphic designer.

 ## Table of Contents